brttnylrnsstuff/predictionio-MLlibKMeansClusteringTemplate/README.md

 In centroid-based clustering, clusters are represented by a central vector, which may not necessarily be a member of the data set.
 When the number of clusters is fixed to k, k-means clustering gives a formal definition as an optimization problem: find the k cluster centers and assign the objects to the nearest cluster center, such that the squared distances from the cluster are minimized.

-## Dataset
+## Data Required

 The set of datasets used is a public one.
 It resides at the link (search for *Shape sets*):

     http://cs.joensuu.fi/sipu/datasets/

 The dataset which is used by default is the *jain.txt* dataset and if a different data set is to be used then the number of features has to be changed correspondingly in all the source files.
+This data reside in the ./data directory.

+## Events Required

+Typically a prediction-io Engine requires *events*, which is the defaut entity_type of a data point in the template.
+This is the entity_type to be used while storing the data on the prediction-io event server.
+This entity_type has been changed to *point* in this template since the data is indeed in the form of points which we want to cluster.
+Each such data point has a unique *entity_id*

 ## Building the App with Preidiction.io